crystal-crash/dreamfall/README.md

-# Streamwall
+# dreamfall

 :construction: Early WIP release! :construction:

-Streamwall makes it easy to compose multiple livestreams into a mosaic, with source attributions and audio control.
+dreamfall makes it easy to compose multiple livestreams into a mosaic, with source attributions and audio control.

 ![Screenshot of Streamwall displaying a grid of streams](screenshot.png)

 ## How it works

-Under the hood, think of Streamwall as a specialized web browser for mosaicing video streams.
+Under the hood, think of dreamfall as a specialized web browser for mosaicing video streams.
 It uses [Electron](https://www.electronjs.org) to create a grid of web browser views, loading the specified webpages into them.
-Once the page loads, Streamwall finds the `<video>` tag and reformats the page so that the video fills the space.
+Once the page loads, dreamfall finds the `<video>` tag and reformats the page so that the video fills the space.
 This works for a wide variety of web pages without specialized scrapers.

 ## Prerequisites